 This can be a little tricky to answer, so I'm sharing an article I have read from the internet to allow some insight to the issue.
 Please go to or type in your browser http://www.straitstimes.com/lifestyle/entertainment/carrying-luggage-a-cabbys-job

-We have thought about it, but are unable to offer at this time.
-The determining factors are that the airlines ETA's do not always run as planned and can be delayed for hours at times.
+We do offer return trips back to Richmond and many other towns in the same manner with our direct door to door service.
+Many times, the airlines ETA's do not always run as planned and can be delayed for hours at times.
 Also, the time needed to go through Customs can be longer at times depending on how many planes are arriving near the same time, staffing and TSA status of the individual flyer such as Global Entry.
 We do offer our direct door to door service from any airport which eliminates these worries as we are glad to offer our services around your schedule whenever you arrive.
-We do not offer transportation picking up at Dulles or Reagan that needs to get to the other airport or anywhere in the DC Metro area.
+There may be a slightly higher charge on a return trip because of the additional time involved at the airport waiting.
+Currently, the charge mainly applies for trips returning to Dulles Airport and we are only charging $15 additional regardless of the time involved for flight delays or delays in Customs.
+We will advise you if this fee will apply to your return trip.
+You are responsible for payment to the company of the entire rate for your return if you fail to notify us of a change in your return and the driver is waiting for you at the airport or has all ready left Richmond to go pick you up.
+We do not offer transportation picking up at Dulles or Reagan that needs to get anywhere in the DC Metro area.

 We have tried to think of most things you might ask, but if you didn't find the answer on our website, please contact us.
 I'm sure we will be adding more here as time goes on and inquiring minds have more questions and we provide more answers.
 Thank you for taking the time to visit us.
-I hope you will be making us your first choice for long distance service, be it door to door direct or our cost saving new shuttle service to Dulles and Reagan.
+I hope you will be making us your first choice for long distance service and also remember we provide local service as well in the Richmond region.
 SEE YOU SOON!